Legobas/mqtt4rclone/README.md

 {"main":{"LogLevel":"NOTICE"}}
 ```

-The logs of mqtt4rclone and rclone are written to stdout, with docker is this the standard docker log.
+The logs of mqtt4rclone and rclone are written to stdout, this is the standard docker log.

 To view the logging:
 `docker compose logs` or `docker logs mqtt4rclone`